Join Us in Celebrating the Eagles Who Soared Beyond

 Member Engagement & Development Award

-• National Council of Negro Women (Statesboro Campus)
+- National Society of Black Women in Medicine (Statesboro Campus)

 Student Organization Service Award